licenses/licenses.github.io/README.md

 ### How to use

-Copy link of the your prefered license below, and change the `n` parameter, inserting your own name.
+Copy link of the your prefered license below, and change the `n` parameter on URL, inserting your own name.
 Underscore is replaced by space.

 ## MIT